 Radio Caroline used a number of decks and the TD-124 was one of them.
 In fact, most radio stations used the TD-124 including the BBC.

 My TD-124 was a MkII.
-That is it had the non-magnetic platter opposed to the original which was cast iron.
+That is it had a non-magnetic platter as opposed to the original which was cast iron.

 When I bought the Thorens, cosmetically, it was almost untouched, in mint condition.
 But mechanically, it wasn't in great shape.
 It wasn't worn out, but neglect of use was its main problem.
 Everything needed lubricating.
 Although the motor was nice and quiet, it suffered from a speed drift.
 Reading up about this problem on the net, it was suggested that a full strip-down was required.
 So, I set to work.... big mistake.
 EEK!